 Frequently asked questions about washing and drying BJJ gis

-How do you keep your gi colour from fading?
+How do you keep your gi color from fading?

-As mentioned above, turn your gi inside out before washing to help preserve the colours.
-Some gi manufacturers like Braus also recommend soaking your gi in a mixture of cold water and 2 – 3 cups of white vinegar for 20 – 30 minutes before washing it for the first time to “lock” the colours in.
+As mentioned above, turn your gi inside out before washing to help preserve the colors.
+Some gi manufacturers like Braus also recommend soaking your gi in a mixture of cold water and 2 – 3 cups of white vinegar for 20 – 30 minutes before washing it for the first time to “lock” the colors in.

 How do you keep your gi soft?